microsoft/vidur/README.md

-# Vidur: LLM Inference Simulator
+# Vidur: LLM Inference System Simulator

 Vidur is a high-fidelity and extensible LLM inference simulator.
 It can help you with: